 My boyfriend and I are looking at doing a 7 day road-trip around New Zealand.
 We've been told the South Island is the best for this but I'd love to hear if otherwise?
 We love camping, hiking, kayaking and caves.
 We're looking at using Wicked Camper vans as a vendor.

 If anyone has any traveller experience or MUST DOs I'd greatly appreciate your suggestions:)

 Noooooooo!
 Don't even think about a camper van, unreliable, expensive and a huge pain in the a***e.
 By far the best way is to have a car and stay at motels, these can be booked ahead or you can take pot luck and turn up.
 Use trip advisor to pick your favourite.
 You need some careful planning to get anywhere in 7 days.
-To do the South Island you need at least two weeks. about 1 year ago
+To do the South Island you need at least two weeks. over 3 years ago

 Funnily enough this is the exact route that we are planning!
 We're probably going to fly in to Christchurch and fly out of Queenstown and we will definitely drive up through Arthur's Pass.
 We aren't 100% sure about Milford yet, but I'd love to do one of the 'sounds'.